 makes 3 cups

 2 cups heavy cream, divided (1 1/3c, 2/3 c)

 Place chocolate in a large mixing bowl.

 Heat 1 1/3 cups heavy cream in the microwave or on the stovetop until boiling and pour over chocolate and rest for 2 minutes; gently whisk to combine fully and allow to cool completely and thicken a bit, 2-3 hours.

 In a medium mixing bowl, beat remaining 2/3 cups heavy cream until soft peaks form; fold into chocolate mixture until no streaks of cream remain; pour into mold(s) and freeze.

 Galaxy Mirror Glaze

 makes about 4 cups (enough to coat a 9-inch cake)

-- Pour mixture over white chocolate and rest for several minutes; gently whisk until all the white chocolate melts and mixture is fully incorporated, being careful to not incorporate air bubbles.
+Pour mixture over white chocolate and rest for several minutes; gently whisk until all the white chocolate melts and mixture is fully combined, being careful to not incorporate air bubbles.

 Use a stick blender to blend for 1-2 minutes to make the mixture completely smooth (add gel food coloring if desired).